-Rachel is a working mom who is just trying to make it through everyday life balancing the demands of a job, marriage and motherhood.
-She is passionate about her family, food and creating stories that move people – whether it’s an experience that she is having with one of her children or something happening in today’s world that will affect her as a mother and a woman.
+Rachel is the founder and owner of The Everyday Mom Life and Sugar Maple Farmhouse.
+She works everyday to balance the demands of motherhood while working on creating delicious, attainable recipes for every family and creating a home in a renovated 1900 farmhouse.
+She is passionate about creating stories that move people – whether it’s an experience that she is having with one of her children or something happening in today’s world that will affect her as a mother and a woman.
 These experiences, no matter how mundane to some, are packed with emotional moments that will make you smile, laugh and even cry.
-She believes that the events that happen in everyday life can change your direction, make you think differently or further enhance the idea that every moment in life should be cherished.
+She believes that the small events in everyday life can change your direction, make you think differently or further enhance the idea that every moment in life should be cherished.

 Life at home

-Rachel blogs from outside Chicago, sandwiched in between a cornfield and a Christmas tree farm, in a house that’s never clean enough.
-Today she has two, beautiful children, but the road to becoming a mom was a difficult one – experiencing four miscarriages and having a stillborn son in 2011.
+Rachel blogs from her Michigan farmhouse and the streets of Chicago -living between two worlds to give her children the best of each place.The road to becoming a mom was a difficult one – experiencing four miscarriages and having a stillborn son in 2011.
+Today she has two, beautiful children, a senior dog and 12 chickens.
 All the hopes and disappointments have given her a unique perspective on motherhood.

 Life at work